irajwani/Finance/README.md

 # Finance
-Projects in Rstudio related to finance
+Projects in Rstudio, python, and basic html/css/js related to finance